zorgiepoo/Sky-Checkers/ReadMe.md

 ## Introduction
 Sky Checkers is a multiplayer video game I wrote during my high school and early college years.
 It is based on an old N64 Kirby mini-game.
 Knock off your enemies and the last one standing wins.

 The quality of the code may reflect what I consider my first real project.
-This project serves mainly for historical value now, and may not compile on some platforms and toolsets as-is.
+This project is mainly for historical value now.

 Sky Checkers supports macOS, Windows, and Linux.
-Distributed binaries can be found on the [releases page](https://github.com/zorgiepoo/Sky-Checkers/releases).
+Downloads can be found on the [releases page](https://github.com/zorgiepoo/Sky-Checkers/releases).
+For information on compiling from source, see `INSTALL`.

 ## Features